adriarc11/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Here you can find the variables from the the clean dataset.

-1. Subject: a number from 1 to 30 representing each of the subjects.
+1. **Subject**: a number from 1 to 30 representing each of the subjects.
-2. Activity: the activites that the subjects were performing when the data in (3) was extracted.
+2. **Activity**: the activites that the subjects were performing when the data in (3) was extracted.
 Laying, sitting, standing, walking, walking downstairs, walking upstairs.
-3. Mean and Standard Deviation related variables.
+3. **Mean and Standard Deviation Variables**.
 Basically they are in some way or another a type of acceleration or angular velocity for each of the X,Y,Z coordinates:
   * tBodyAcc-mean()-X
   * tBodyAcc-mean()-Y
   * tBodyAcc-mean()-Z